omtmn/consoles-api/README.md

 ### News

 - GET /news
-  --> `{ title: "Everything you need to know about the Xbox Series X and S", url: "https://www.independent.co.uk/life-style/gadgets-and-tech/xbox-series-x-s-stock-uk-b1256926.html", source: "independentUk" }
+  --> `{ title: "Everything you need to know about the Xbox Series X and S", url: "Site URL HERE", source: "independentUk" }